mkudzia/c4l-workshop-2016/outline.md

 3. When you get to the screen "Select Destination Location" make a note of where Sublime Text 3 is being installed (e.g., ```C:\Program Files\Sublime Text 3```)
 4. Complete installation using the install wizard.
 5. To open, go to Start > All Programs > Sublime Text 3.

+* Mac OS

+1. Click to download the Sublime Text .dmg file
+2. Double-click on the .dmg file to start installation
+3. When the Sublime Text window opens, drag the Sublime Text logo into the Applications folder
+4. After closing the window and ejecting the disk image from your desktop, go to your Applications folder and open Sublime Text 3

 ### Open a Markdown (.md) file in your text editor